miladbonakdar/CRUDly/README.md

 > **NOTE:** If you are confiused about the function names see [Methods map table](#Methods-map-table).

 2. The next way to create your gate is to pass a valid config object (recommended).
 It will give you more futures and options to work aroud.
-For example, you can specifiy the route of your API or set Default actions](#Default-actions).
+For example, you can specifiy the route of your API or set [Default actions](#Default-actions).
 Let's see:

 ```js
 const crudly = require('crudly');